Key points about your child's doctor and practice nurse

 Read about Primary Health Organisations (PHOs) at the Te Whatu Ora - Health New Zealand website.

-How do I find a general practice for my child?
+How to find a general practice for your child

 See the Healthpoint website for a list of doctors and general practices in your area.

-Can my baby have their first immunisations at the general practice?
+Can my baby have their first vaccinations at the general practice?

-Can I get ongoing care and advice about my child from my doctor and practice nurse?
+Getting ongoing care and advice about my child from my doctor and practice nurse

 The doctor and practice nurse are there to provide you with health advice and information and to treat your child if they are sick.
 Staying with the same general practice means you will get to know your doctor and practice nurse.
 They will know you and your family well and can offer ongoing support for any health issues.
 They will also support you if your child needs specialist care or help in using other health services.

-Where should I take my child when they are sick?
+Where to take your child when they are sick

 When your child is sick, take them to the doctor rather than the hospital.
 If the doctor's practice is closed (for example, at night or on the weekend) and your child is too sick to wait until they open, take them to the local after-hours clinic.
-You can call Healthline (0800 611 116) to find out where the local after-hours clinic is.
+You can call Healthline on 0800 611 116 for free health advice and to find out where the local after-hours clinic is.

-Where can I get extra support for my child?
+Where to get extra support for your child

 If you, your child or any whānau members need extra support, your doctor or practice nurse will be able to help you find this.
 For example, if your child has a disability or special needs, they can contact your local needs assessment service to see what extra help is available.